Kong/insomnia/DEVELOPMENT.md

 ## Project Structure

-Insomnia uses [`lerna`](https://lerna.js.org/) to manage multiple npm packages within a single repository.
-There are currently two package locations:
+Insomnia uses [`npm workspaces`](https://docs.npmjs.com/cli/v9/using-npm/workspaces?v=true) to manage multiple npm packages within a single repository.
+There are currently the following package locations:

 - `/packages` contains related packages that are consumed by `insomnia` or externally.
-- `/plugins` contains plugin packages that are included by default with the application.

 ## The `insomnia` Main Package